radek-sprta/mariner/docs/use.md

 The Magnet command copies the magnet link of the torrent with given ID to clipboard.

 `mariner magnet 5`

+## Open
+Open the torrent in your default torrent application.

+`mariner open 5`

 ## Interactive mode
 Mariner also supports interactive mode.
 Start it by running mariner without any arguments: